vukics/cppqed/doc/structure.rst

 ``Free``
 ---------------

-In the language of the framework, a free system is one whose arity is 1.
+In the language of the framework, a free system is a system whit arity 1.

 .. py:module:: Free.h
    :synopsis: Defines Free in namespace structure and some related types